St Martin, Jersey: History

 The rock known as Le Saut Geffroy, or Geoffroy's Leap, is reputed to be an ancient place of execution where criminals were thrown into the sea.
 According to folklore, a man named Geffroy was condemned to be thrown into the sea.
 Remarkably, he survived and climbed back up the cliff face where an argument broke out among the mob of spectators.
 Some said that sentence had been duly carried out and that Geffroy should go free; others said that sentence had not been properly carried out.
 To settle the argument, and demonstrate his prowess, Geffroy dived off the rock, but perished on this occasion.
 Le Saut Geffroy is now preserved by the National Trust for Jersey.

 Governance

 The parish is a first-level administrative division of the Bailiwick of Jersey, a British Crown dependency.
 The highest official in the parish is the Connétable of St Martin.
 The incumbent office holder is Karen Shenton-Stone, who has held the office since 2018.
 The parish administration is headquartered at the Public Hall next to the village green.
 St Martin is the only parish in Jersey other than St Helier not to conduct its municipal business from a Parish Hall.
 It has a Public Hall instead, having accepted money from the States of Jersey to provide an assembly room.

-At present, the parish forms one electoral district for States Assembly elections and elects one Deputy, as well as eight Senators in an islandwide constituency.
-The current Deputy for St Martin is Steve Luce, who ousted the long term incumbent Bob Hill in the 2011 election.
-Under the proposed electoral reform, it will form part of the North East electoral district consisting of St Martin and Grouville, which will collectively elect three representatives (the least of any constituency) alongside the parishes' Connétables.
+The parish forms part of the North East electoral district consisting of St Martin and Grouville, which collectively elect three representatives (the least of any constituency) alongside the parishes' Connétables.

 St Martin is divided into five vingtaines as follows: